 In cases involving chronic fatigue syndrome, Social Security regulations require that objective medical signs and laboratory findings support the existence of the diagnosis.
 Self-reported symptoms alone are not enough, despite the subjective nature of many symptoms of CFS.
 In addition to providing objective evidence of your condition, it's critical that you request an opinion from your treating doctor regarding your work-related limitations.

-Chronic fatigue syndrome, also known as chronic fatigue and immune dysfunction syndrome (CFIDS), is a complex illness marked by a wide variety of symptoms.
+Chronic fatigue syndrome, also known as chronic fatigue and immune dysfunction syndrome (CFIDS) or myalgic encephalomyelitis (ME), is a complex illness marked by a wide variety of symptoms.
 Although there is no known cause for CFS, it is frequently associated with stress, a compromised immune system, inflammation in the nervous system, and/or exposure to the Epstein-Barr virus.
 Age and gender appear to play a part too, as women between 30 and 50 are at increased risk for the disease.

 As the name suggests, chronic fatigue syndrome is characterized by persistent tiredness that cannot be relieved with rest.
 Psychological manifestations of CFS are common and include depression, anxiety, or irritability.
 In addition, a range of cognitive deficits collectively referred to as "brain fog" can consist of confusion, forgetfulness, or speech and language issues.
 The symptoms of CFS are usually severe enough to cause substantial disruptions with one's work, school, or personal activities.

 The diagnostic criteria set forth by the Center for Disease Control (CDC) and endorsed by Social Security require thatat least four of the following symptoms persist for six consecutive months:

 In addition, physicians should rule out other possible causes of the symptoms before diagnosing CFS.
 While there's no known cure for CFS, individual symptoms are often improved with treatment.